Binghamton University: Student body

-As of 2024, there are 14,668 undergraduate students and 4,147 graduate students enrolled at Binghamton University, with 951 full-time faculty and a student-to-faculty of 18:1.
+As of 2025, there are 14,559 undergraduate students and 4,093 graduate students enrolled at Binghamton University, with 994 full-time faculty and a student-to-faculty of 17:1.
 84% of undergraduate students at Binghamton are residents of New York state, with more than 60 percent from the greater New York City area and the remainder from all corners of the state.
 The remaining 16 percent of the undergraduate student body is made up of residents of other states in the U.S. (7.5 percent) and international students (8.5 percent) from around the world.
-Since 1990, the university has experienced growth in enrollment (with a 1990 enrollment of 11,883).
-Since the arrival of President Harvey Stenger in 2012, the university had launched a plan to grow to 20,000 students by 2020, while adding faculty and staff to support the growth.

 Greek life

 There are many recognized fraternities and sororities at the university.
 Over 40 fraternity and sorority chapters are overseen by 7 governing councils, including the Interfraternity Council (IFC), Multicultural Greek and Fraternal Council (MGFC), National APIDA Panhellenic Association Council (NAPA), National Association of Latino Fraternal Organizations Council (NALFO), National Pan-Hellenic Council (NPHC), Panhellenic Council (PC), and the Professional Fraternity Council (PFC).